 In 2015/16 we once again achieved Silver but our children were getting more opportunities than ever before to participate in PE, sports and leadership and we are very proud of what we are doing in the school.

-In 2016/17 we achieved Gold as we were successful in engaging 56% of our children in competition and school sport, whilst also endeavouring to promote leadership and ensure all children do a minimum of 2 hours of curriculum PE.
+In 2016/17 we achieved Gold as we were successful in engaging 56% of our children in competition and school sport, with 66% of children in our school involved in extra-curricular activities as a whole, whilst also endeavouring to promote leadership and ensure all children do a minimum of 2 hours of curriculum PE.

-In 2017/18 we have successfully achieved gold once again with a huge increase in participation - up to 72% - of children from years 2-6 who participated in some form of extra-curricular competitive sport.
+In 2017/18 we have successfully achieved gold once again with a huge increase in participation - up to 72% - of children from years 2-6 who participated in some form of extra-curricular competitive sport, with 72% of children in our school involved in extra-curricular activities as a whole.
 We also had our best year for sports leadership and maintained our commitment to provide at least 2 hours of curriculum PE.

-In 2018/19 we have successfully achieved gold once again with a slight drop in participation - down to 65% - but last year was a very high level to maintain and improve upon.
+In 2018/19 we have successfully achieved gold once again with a slight drop in participation - down to 65% - but last year was a very high level to maintain and improve upon, with 78% of children in our school involved in extra-curricular activities as a whole.
 We had another good year of sports leadership and maintained our commitment to provide at least 2 years of curriculum PE.